Assassination attempts on Vladimir Lenin: Poisoned bullet version

 For a long time there was an opinion that Lenin was wounded by a poisoned bullet.
 In particular, the historian Richard Pipes cites such a statement in his work "Bolsheviks in the Struggle for Power", referring to the testimony of Semyonov.
 Semyonov himself claimed that the three bullets had a cruciform incision into which curare poison was injected.
 In addition, according to the medical report, the doctors actually found a cruciform incision on the bullet removed from Lenin's neck.
 Assuming that the poison was actually inflicted, its properties were destroyed by the heat generated in the pistol barrel upon firing.

 In the future, a controversy grew around this version, in which Lenin's political opponents tried to deny both the poisoned bullets and the existence of the attempt itself.

 Results of the assassination attempt

 As a result of the assassination attempts on Vladimir Lenin and Moisey Uritsky, the supreme body of Soviet power – the All–Russian Central Executive Committee, chaired by Yakov Sverdlov, announced the beginning of the Red Terror.
 The Council of People's Commissars – the Soviet government – on September 5, 1918, confirmed this decision by a special resolution.

+In September 1918, Trotsky rushed back from the far-eastern front of the civil war and reached Moscow after the second day of the shooting whereas Stalin remained in Tsaritsyn.

 Although Lenin's wound seemed fatal, he recovered quickly.
 On September 25, 1918, he left for Gorki and returned to Moscow on October 14, immediately resuming his political activities.
 Lenin's first public appearance after the assassination attempt was on October 22, 1918.